6 Excuses to Not Raise Your Rates

 5 Tell them in advance — give them a month's notice, or "after this project is over," or "Starting January 15, 2020."

 Use Day 9's scripts to help get the conversation started!

 6. I'm simply freaked about trying it.

 That's only natural!
 Yup, change is hard, and there aren't many more conversations freakier than the ones involving money.

 But you can do it!
 And we've got your back with Days 7, 8, 9, and 10.
 Over the next few days, we'll give you all the ammunition you need to charge what you really deserve without feeling like a money-hungry dirt bag.

 PS — Wondering what your true hourly rate is?
-We designed our time tracking tool, Freckle, to help you find out!
+We designed our time tracking tool, Noko, to help you find out!
 Knowing where your time goes is the first step in confidently charging more.
-Freckle makes it painless to keep track of your time, and therefore, your money.
+Noko makes it painless to keep track of your time, and therefore, your money.

 At Noko Time Tracking, we believe that everyone wins when freelancers like you charge what they're really worth.
 So for Freelancember, we've lined up lots of great gifts to help you do it!
 Keep checking back.Feeling guilty for not tracking your time?
 Noko can help!